BabylonJS/Documentation/content/start/chap1/chap1intro.md

 title: Getting Started - Chapter 1 - Firsts
 image:
 description: Start your Babylon.js learning with Chapter 1.
 Here you will begin a journey of learning to build a simple world step by step.
-keywords: welcome, babylon.js, getting started, start, chapter 1
+keywords: getting started, start, chapter 1
 further-reading:
 video-overview:
 video-content: